Chapter 99: Guilty Shadow.

 It makes me curious as to just how much of this he had planned when he started writing the manga.

 It is also through Willy that we get another possible hint at future events as well.

 Before starting his speech, he talks with the Asian woman from the previous chapter, who is said to be from the Azumabito family.

 This woman acts very suspiciously, leaving before the speech begins, which, given the future events of the volume, has me believing she knew what was coming and may be working with the Scouts.

-Speaking of the Scouts, we see capture Pieck and Galliard in this chapter.
+Speaking of the Scouts, we see a potential Scout capture Pieck and Galliard in this chapter.